onconova/onconova/pop-docs/docs/guide/api/overview.md

 In simpler terms:

 - **For non-technical users:** Think of it like a waiter in a restaurant.
 You (the user) tell the waiter (API) what you want, the waiter takes your request to the kitchen (the server/database), and then brings the result back to you.
-- **In POP:** The API allows external systems, scripts, or applications to securely interact with the POP database — retrieving information or submitting new data — without directly accessing the database itself.
+- **In POP:** The API allows external systems, scripts, or applications to securely interact with the POP database, retrieving information or submitting new data without directly accessing the database itself.

 APIs are commonly used to: